 Unless you obtain a deadline extension, you’re almost out of time to file your federal income tax return.
 If you file your tax return or pay your taxes late, you could receive failure-to-pay or failure-to-file penalties.
 If there are errors or missing information on your tax return, you could be audited by the IRS or even placed under investigation for suspected tax evasion.

 Make sure your taxes are prepared with care, precision, and skill by hiring an experienced tax accountant qualified to handle California and federal tax returns.
-Our team serves taxpayers in Roseville, Sacramento, and the surrounding area, including business owners and individuals who need cryptocurrency tax help.
 You can count on tax guidance, contact Cook CPA Group online, or call our Roseville tax firm at (916) 259-8471 today.